georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Product file storage
 --------------------

-Images in gallery, product description images, or other product related photos will be stored at upload time in cloud and delivered from there each time is needed in frontend.
+Images in the gallery, product description images, or other product-related photos will be stored at upload time in the cloud and delivered from there each time is needed in frontend.

-Downloadable products attachments are supported by installing Bb_StorageDownloadable.
+Downloadable product attachments are supported by installing Bb_StorageDownloadable.

 .. image:: _static/features/product-gallery.png
   :height: 300px